 Your child will take part in several carpet sessions throughout the day.
-These include phonics, guided and shared reading, maths, literacy and circle time or investigation.
+These include Phonics, Guided and Shared Reading, Maths, Literacy and Circle Time/Investigation.
 During these sessions, we will be working towards the Early Learning Goals, which your child will be assessed against at the end of the Reception year.
 Your child’s progress towards these Early Learning Goals will be assessed throughout the year using a range of observational methods.
-If you would like another copy of the Early Learning Goals, please speak to your child’s class teacher.
+If you would like a copy of the Early Learning Goals, please speak to your child’s class teacher.

 When your child is not taking part in a carpet session, they will be given independent learning time to explore and play in the unit.
 During this time, they can access a range of activities, both indoor and outdoor, which have been carefully planned to maximise the learning opportunities of all children in the Foundation Unit.

-The children will begin to learn about our four school captains: Captain Resourceful, Captain Reciprocity, Captain Reflective and Captain Resilience.
-We will learn about how each superhero helps us with our learning and then the children will choose which captain that they would like to be more like this half term; setting their own individual target to help them achieve their goal.
+The children will continue to learn about our four school captains: Captain Resourceful, Captain Reciprocal, Captain Reflective and Captain Resilience.
+The children will choose which captain they would like to be more like this half term; setting their own individual target to help them achieve their goal.
 Every week, the staff will choose one child from each class, who has demonstrated that they are working hard towards their target, to receive the superhero certificate.
 The chosen child will then get to take home the class bear and diary over the weekend.
-If your child does bring home the class bear, please draw and write in the diary so that your child can share their ‘weekend news’ with the class when they bring the class bear back to school on the Monday.
+If your child does bring home the class bear, please draw and write in the diary so that your child can share their ‘weekend news’ with the class when they bring the class bear back to school on the following Monday.

-Please ensure that all clothing and water bottles are clearly labelled with your child’s name and jewellery is not to be worn in school.
+Please ensure that water bottles and all clothing are clearly labelled with your child’s name.